|

 The best way to figure out what psychological skills you may be missing is, oddly enough, to investigate what psychological strengths you have.
 This is because we tend to overuse our strengths and that tendency leaves us underdeveloped in critical areas.
 For example, if you are naturally an extremely intuitive person, you will rely on that ability to the exclusion of practicing deductive skills.
 When the need for deduction arises, you find yourself unprepared.
 The article on orthogonality (one of my most favorite psychological concepts) will outline the process of reversing this trend.

 We all procrastinate some of the time because it is simply impossible to avoid putting off some of the zillions of things on our to-do lists.
 But frequent procrastination in the face of a clear will needs attention.
-Here is an article on procrastination you can read NOW!
+Here is an article on procrastination.
+How about reading it right now?

 Fear of failure needs two methods of attack: the ability to effectively practice the actual skills needed in order to implement your plan and the ability to face fear.
 We can all grind to a halt when we are attempting things that are beyond our level of competence, so sometimes it makes sense to learn the necessary skills on their own before tackling one of our big dreams.
 This article, for example, outlines the components of self-esteem so that you can practice them individually before reassembling them to enhance your self-confidence.
 There are tricks to practicing things effectively, which are described in the article Effective Practice.